 There is general support from EPDP Team to send out a questionnaire, as suggested by staff in the slides, to eligible registry operators (Chinese and Arabic only) to determine whether there is demand for variant labels, before embarking on developing a standalone process for activating variant TLDs.
 Staff are tasked to develop such a questionnaire.

 Suggested additional questions in the questionnaire include: 1) which specific variant label(s) the RO is interested in, 2) pricing related question (e.g., $185K, free, somewhere in between).
+However, one member opposed asking fees related questions as ROs will always want to pay lower fees and the EPDP Team does not know what evaluation costs for variant labels would be.

+When the EPDP Team discussed whether the “existing ROs” also include future ROs who wish to request for variant label outside an application round, two perspectives were shared: 1) the ROs from the 2012 round can have a different process compared with those future ROs who wish to activate variant labels later, as the 2012 round has already passed and they did not have the option of applying for variants back then; 2) there should be one process that applies to both ROs from the 2012 round and future ROs, so the existing ROs do not get unfair advantage.
+If a process for current eligible ROs is developed, certain components of the process should be repeatable for future processes.

+Since the goal of the survey is to get a sense of demand for variants among existing ROs, there is support to collect such data to support deliberation of this question and confirm the direction.
+It is suggested to use WeChat and its embedded survey tools to distribute the questionnaire among Chinese TLD registries; ICANN staff in China can also help distribute and promote the survey.

 Part 3: Associated fee(s) and specific implementation guidance